streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : resource

 Description
-: List of RegExp patterns or defined Pattern names to define the text to be included for spell checking.
-If includeRegExpList is defined, ONLY, text matching the included patterns will be checked.
+: List of regular expression patterns or defined pattern names to match for spell checking.

+    If this property is defined, only text matching the included patterns will be checked.

+    While you can create your own patterns, you can also leverage several patterns that are [built-in to CSpell](https://github.com/streetsidesoftware/cspell/blob/main/packages/cspell-lib/src/Settings/DefaultSettings.ts#L22).

 Default
 : _- none -_